WatchRecovering

 Why is GOOD on Broken Stocks?

 GOOD qualifies for the Watch on decline sigma.
-The recent drop measures 3.8σ over a 10-bar window — large enough that even a small percentage drop is structurally significant given the stock's typical day-to-day volatility (1.53%).
+The recent drop measures 2.7σ over a 20-bar window — large enough that even a small percentage drop is structurally significant given the stock's typical day-to-day volatility (1.67%).
+It additionally carries a Recovering badge — see below.

 Is GOOD a falling knife?